ZachJDev/slideshow-react-frontend/README.md

 # React Open Access Slideshow

 A React-based version of the [Open Access Slideshow](https://github.com/ZachJDev/open-access-slideshow-webpage).
+See the backend [here](https://github.com/ZachJDev/Open-Access-Slideshow)

 Click on the shown picture to play or pause the slideshow.
 Searches (for now) will return at most 10 images.